-Many auto dealers offer low-downpayment options in an effort to sell more vehicles.
-Because vehicles depreciate quickly, early in the loan term you could end up owing more money than the vehicle is worth.
-This can be a serious problem if your vehicle is totaled in an accident early in the life of the loan or lease.
+Many auto dealers offer low down payment options to sell more vehicles.
+Vehicles depreciate quickly.
+Early in the loan term you may owe more money than the vehicle is worth.
+This can be a serious problem if your vehicle is totaled early in the loan or lease term.

 An Example of Loan Gap Coverage

 Auto insurance companies pay the “actual cash value” (similar to “book value”) of your vehicle.
 The value may be less than the amount you owe on the loan or lease.

 Say your dealer offers a sweet “no money down” incentive on a $32,000 vehicle.
 You total it 3 months later in a crash.
 The book value is $28,000, but you owe $31,000 on the loan.
 The bank comes looking for $3,000.
 Uh-oh.